isabella232/search-promote.en-1/help/c-about-index-menu/c-about-vertical-updates.md

 </products>
 ```

 This information is typically stored in a separate file on the customer's server, and the IndexConnector "Vertical File Path" configuration setting points to this file.
-The Vertical Update process reads this new content and updates the existing [!DNL Adobe Search&Promote] index, only updating the values for `<price>` and `<inventory>`, in this case.
+The Vertical Update process reads this new content and updates the existing [!DNL Adobe Search&amp;Promote] index, only updating the values for `<price>` and `<inventory>`, in this case.
 Subsequent searches returns the newly updated content.

 >[!NOTE]
 >